Abhishekcs96/mountain-news/README.md

 - Clone this repo
 - You can alias this script if you want, add it to your relevant rc file.
-- run `./fetch-news.sh -h` to see all the categories you can read news from.
+- run `./news.sh -h` to see all the categories you can read news from.

+## Features I wanna add

+- Ensure code is clean...lol
+- Remove options and just populate all the potential options as tab completable options
+- Extend this to other websites as well